Saturday, September 14, 2024

 During Visualization Sessions

-● Initial defensive unconscious mid-session positional and postural expressions ●
+● Initial defensive unconscious session positional and postural expressions ●

-● Appearance of repetitive gestures... expressing new stressful learning changes ●
+● Appearance of repetitive gestures expressing new and/or stressful changes ●

 ● Additional need to 'resettle' attitudinal head-tilts and new 'breath patterns' ●